29 percent decline in terrorist attacks in 2018: report

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The assessment makes part of the Pakistan Security Report 2018 released by the Pakistan Institute of Peace Studies (PIPS).
-The report says that Pakistani Taliban and its associated groups, which now includes ISIS’s local chapter, remains the most potent threat followed by nationalist-insurgent groups, especially in Balochistan.
+The assessment makes part of the Pakistan Security Report 2018 released by Pakistan Institute of Peace Studies (PIPS).
+The report says that Pakistani Taliban and its associated groups, which now includes ISIS’ local chapter, remains the most potent threat followed by nationalist-insurgent groups, especially in Balochistan.

 The report tallied that militant, nationalist/insurgent and violent sectarian groups carried out, in all, 262 terrorist attacks in Pakistan during the year 2018 – including 19 suicide and gun-and-suicide coordinated attacks, killing 595 people, besides injuring 1,030.
 These attacks posted a 29 per cent decrease from the previous year.